fpirri/gothings-raspi-install/README.md

 If it happens you use Linux on your PC, you can use the *zeroconf* script at https://raw.githubusercontent.com/fpirri/gothings-raspi-install/master/setraspiboot , following the instruction below.
 The script is tested with bash shell on ubuntu, it should run an many other linuxes.
-It may also run on *extended* MS Windows.
+It may also run on MS Windows 10, *extended* with WSL (not tested).

 The steps to follow:
 * download the (https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/2020-02-13-raspbian-buster-lite.zip) raspbian image from the raspberry official site